|

 (2006), a CD compendium of wizardly mash-ups of songs done for the (recently

-But Jones
+Then Jones

 that.
-Consider the Jones era releases:
+Commercial monolith-ism took over.
+Consider the Jones era projects:

 *The remastered CD’s of 2009 were welcome, long overdue, but